bluewaysw/pcgeos/TechDocs/Markdown/Concepts/cuiover.md

 #### 10.5.4 TicTacBoard Specifics

-The TicTacBoard object, being of a subclass of VisContentClass, handles many messages specific to content objects.
+The TicTacBoard object, being of a subclass of **VisContentClass**, handles many messages specific to content objects.
 However, only three messages are handled specifically by TicTacBoardClass.
 These messages are